ember-learn/deprecation-app/content/ember/v1/deprecate-access-to-instances-in-initializers.md

 ---
-id: deprecate-access-to-instances-in-initializers
 title: Access to Instances in Initializers
-until: ''
+until: ""
-since: '1.11'
+since: "1.11"
 ---

 Previously, initializers had access to an object that allowed them to both register new classes and get instances of those classes.